mkorangestripe/mntproj-data/README.md

 pip install -r requirements.txt
 ```

 * Create virtual environment and install dependencies from [Pipfile](Pipfile), or [Pipfile.lock](Pipfile.lock) if present.
-The specified version of Python is required.
+If installed, pyenv will prompt you to install the specified version of Python if not already.
 ```shell script
 pipenv install
 ```